Betweenness centrality: Algorithms

 Calculating the betweenness and closeness centralities of all the vertices in a graph involves calculating the shortest paths between all pairs of vertices on a graph, which takes $\Theta(|V|^3)$ time with the Floyd–Warshall algorithm, modified to not only find one but count all shortest paths between two nodes.
 On a sparse graph, Johnson's algorithm or Brandes' algorithm may be more efficient, both taking $O(|V|^2 \log |V| + |V| |E|)$ time.
 On unweighted graphs, calculating betweenness centrality takes $O(|V| |E|)$ time using Brandes' algorithm.

 In calculating betweenness and closeness centralities of all vertices in a graph, it is assumed that graphs are undirected and connected with the allowance of loops and multiple edges.
 When specifically dealing with network graphs, often graphs are without loops or multiple edges to maintain simple relationships (where edges represent connections between two people or vertices).
 In this case, using Brandes' algorithm will divide final centrality scores by 2 to account for each shortest path being counted twice.

 Another algorithm generalizes the Freeman's betweenness computed on geodesics and Newman's betweenness computed on all paths, by introducing a hyper-parameter controlling the trade-off between exploration and exploitation.
 The time complexity is the number of edges times the number of nodes in the graph.

-An approximate, probabilistic estimation of betweenness centralities can be obtained much faster by sampling paths using a bidirectional breadth-first search.
+Approximations

+Because exact computation of betweenness centrality can be expensive on large graphs, a number of approximation algorithms have been proposed.
+Many methods estimate betweenness by sampling shortest paths between randomly selected pairs of vertices instead of enumerating all shortest paths.

+Riondato and Kornaropoulos proposed a shortest-path sampling algorithm with probabilistic error guarantees based on Vapnik–Chervonenkis theory.
+Later methods such as ABRA and SILVAN used progressive sampling strategies and Rademacher averages to adaptively determine the number of sampled shortest paths needed to achieve a target accuracy.

+KADABRA is an adaptive approximation algorithm that combines shortest-path sampling with bidirectional breadth-first search and confidence interval estimation.

+Local heuristics have also been proposed as computationally inexpensive alternatives.
+Ego betweenness computes the betweenness of a vertex within its ego network, consisting only of the vertex, its neighbors, and the edges among those neighbors.
+Other lightweight proxy measures, such as the local clustering coefficient-dependent degree centrality (LCCDC), use only local structural properties such as degree and the clustering coefficient to estimate the relative importance of vertices.